 Where Φ is the desired phase in each increment (45° or 135°), R=24K and C=47nF.

-Frequency response of the MXR Phase-90, with notches at 58Hz and 340Hz:
+The frequency response of the MXR Phase-90, with notches at 58Hz and 340Hz:

 The feedback resistor labelled R28 makes the effect stronger and more pronounced, causing boost and even distortion in the midrange.
 The first Script Logo units does not include this component, later schematics (Block Logo) added it, finally the EVH model has an additional potentiometer to adjust the intensity of this factor.
 Cutting the feedback resistor out makes the Phase 90 more balanced and smooth.